dustinpfister/blog_posts/_posts/threejs-buffer-geometry-morph-attributes.md

 ## 1 - Some Basic Examples of using morph attributes

-Before I start getting into some examples that are are some real over all examples of morph attributes in this section i will be starting out with a few very simple hello world style examples first.
+Before I start getting into some examples that are are some real over all examples of morph attributes in this section I will be starting out with a few very simple hello world style examples first.
 The general idea here is to create an additional buffer attribute with the same item size and count of items as the buffer attribute that I want to mutate.
 Then I create a property of the morph attributes object that is the same key as the name of the attribute I want to mutate and the value should be an array.
 I can then push this additional buffer attribute as an item of this array.
 Once that is all set and down it is just a matter of setting the morph targets influences alpha value to set how much an additional buffer attribute in the morph attributes array will impact the state of the buffer attribute I want to mutate.

 Still confused?
 Well thats okay this is a little involved, but it is still only so hard, and maybe it would be best to just read some source code examples here.
 These examples will just involve one more attribute and I will be sticking to just the position attribute of the buffer geometry.
 Also for now I will be sticking to using built in geometry constructor functions, and also just keep these as simple static scenes as will in order to focus on just what is more important with this.